 A practical guide to symptoms, precautions and health measures you can take to safeguard against the virus.

 Closely linked to a wet market in China’s Hubei province, it’s thought the virus evolved from coronavirus strains that previously affected only animals.
-Now that it’s passed on to humans (and now there’s the risk of human-to-human transmission), the virus may spread much like your average flu.
+Now that it’s passed on to humans, the virus may spread much like your average flu.
 So that’s through the air (if someone who is infected coughs or sneezes), through contact (like shaking hands), or by touching an object that’s been contaminated with the virus (like door handles, surfaces etc) before touching your face.
 According to one study, that can be as much as 23 times an hour!

 Eeeek!
-So how bad is Wuhan coronavirus in Singapore?
+So how bad is coronavirus (Covid-19) in Singapore?

 At the time of writing, 16 cases of the coronavirus in Singapore (all have recent travel history to Wuhan) have been confirmed.
 Hong Kong, Australia, Japan, South Korea and the US are among the other countries with reported cases.

 The good news?
-There’s no evidence of community spread so far, according to Singapore’s Ministry of Health.
-Not only that, but precautionary measures are in place to reduce the risk of that happening.
+Precautionary measures are in place to reduce community spread as much as possible, and we’re all encouraged to practise social distancing.
 In the meantime, be socially responsible and ensure you and your kids maintain good hygiene habits.
 So, in a nutshell, you don’t need to go into full-on 28 Days Later mode.

 So what should I be looking for?